-The dune field to the west of Buraydah city $(26^{\circ}20'33''N - 43^{\circ}56'03''E)$ , extends for 40 km, from Wadi al Rumah in the south until it joins the Nafud Uyun Al Jiwa in the North (Fig. 3).
-The predominant dune morphology is linear, the axis drift is predominantly towards the south east and south west (direction rose $175^{\circ}$ and $210^{\circ}$ ) which suggests that dunes form in bidirectional winds, at present winds coming from north-westerly in summer (NW) but in winter winds come from the north- east.
+The dune field to the west of Buraydah city (26°20'33''N - 43°56'03''E), extends for 40 km, from Wadi al Rumah in the south until it joins the Nafud Uyun Al Jiwa in the North (Fig. 3).
+The predominant dune morphology is linear, the axis drift is predominantly towards the south east and south west (direction rose 175° and 210°) which suggests that dunes form in bidirectional winds, at present winds coming from north-westerly in summer (NW) but in winter winds come from the northeast.

 The lowermost part of Nafud Buraydah (Fig. 6), comprises an aeolianite containing varying amounts of carbonate nodules and abundant rhizoliths running throughout the unit.
 Grain size analysis shows that this deposit is very fine sands (Fig. 6).
 The sands are indurated with increasing levels of cementation towards the top of unit 1B.
 The cementation pattern suggests that they formed in the capillary fringe above the groundwater table with rapid evaporation at the surface.
-The age of this deposit is 99.5 ka (table 4.9), and falls into MIS stage 5d according to Willoughby's (2007)
+The age of this deposit is 99.5 ka (table 4.9), and falls into MIS stage 5d according to Willoughby's (2007) definition.

-definition.
 In this age should be note that the carbonate nodules and abundant rhizoliths running throughout the unit could be provide older age but the De estimates are still lie close to the dose saturation of quartz (Table 5).
 Overlying the aeolianite are loose Aeolian sands that are laminated with low angle bedding, at the base and the angle increase towards the top.
 The deposit is dominated by moderately sorted medium sands.
 An OSL age from the base of the section gives an age of 9.4 ka.
 This sample was taken just to the east of where 2B & 2C were sampled.
 This was because workmen had been removing sand from beneath where we sampled and it had slumped.
 Above the former deposits 2B around at a depth of 20m from the base of the section was sampled, it has a Holocene age, of 10.8 ka.
 An OSL age of 9.5 ka from a height 40 m.
 The ages from 20m to 40 m suggest that there has been significant Aeolian activity in the early Holocene.
 The dune has accumulated about 20 metres of sand during 1,290 ka, which means 1.55 m per 100 years that suggests high rates of sand accumulation.

-Figure 6: Nafud Buraydah section (QA.08.05) and cumulative percentage of its samples westerly winds.
+Figure 6: Nafud Buraydah section (QA.08.05) and cumulative percentage of its samples

+The western belts of the linear dune system in the study area have indicated a general southerly drift direction, which would suggest that most sand formed parallel to the usual wind transport direction from north-westerly winds.
 This would appear to agree with Holm (1961), whereby maps of the direction of the Aeolian sand movements over the Arabian Peninsula showed the sand dunes in central Saudi Arabia to appear in a circular arc with a NW direction.